jpmens/mosquitto-auth-plug/README.md

 are handled by a so-called _fallback back-end_ which is the *first* configured back-end.

-Passwords are obtained from the back-end as PBKDF2 strings (see section on Passwords below).
+Passwords are obtained from the back-end as PBKDF2 strings (see [Passwords](#passwords) below).
 If you store a clear-text password or any hash not generated the same way, the comparison and the authentication will fail.

 The mysql and mongo back-ends support expansion of `%c` and `%u` as clientid and username